Programs for children

 Baby rhyme time is for parents and their babies (aged two months to two years).
 These sessions will introduce the benefits and fun ways of sharing nursery rhymes and action songs with your baby.
 Baby rhyme time is held at the library on Mondays and Wednesdays at 10am.
 During school holidays, baby rhymetime is held on Mondays only at 10am.

 Children's book club

 Join Subiaco library's book club just for kids!
-The book club meets every six weeks on Monday afternoons to read the latest books chosen by club members.
-Children can join one of three age groups:
+The book club meets once a month on Tuesday afternoons to read the latest books chosen by club members.

 Members receive a ten per cent discount off book club reads at Dymocks Subiaco.
-To join the children's book club email Subiaco Library's Youth Library Technician or phone 9237 9316.
+To join the children's book club, email Subiaco Library or phone 9237 9300.

 Better Beginnings is an early literacy program coordinated by the State Library of Western Australia that aims to promote the importance of reading, rhyming and talking to your baby.
 Subiaco residents with children aged one year and under can collect a free book and parent kit from the library if they have not already received one from their local community child health nurse.

-The Subi Kids Crew (SKC) program is unique opportunity for motivated children to develop their sense of civic responsibility and participation.
-The program gives local children the chance to learn about many aspects of citizenship, including having their say about projects and programs the city is planning and contributing to community events.
-This year, SKC members were involved in a variety of activities including Perth International Arts Festival, public speaking training, assisting to choose new children’s library books and raising flags at the NAIDOC ceremony.
+The Subi Kids Crew (SKC) program is unique opportunity for motivated children to develop their sense of civic responsibility and develop their leadership skills.
+The program gives local children the chance to learn about many aspects of citizenship, including having their say about projects and programs the city is planning and taking part in personal development opportunities.

 Subi's future - for kids